blockchain/thunder/README.md

 ### Optimizations

 As this is still a prototype, various optimizations are left open for now, as they would hinder the active development that is going on.
-For example JSON was chosen to serialize messages, as Gson allows for very prototype-friendly development.
+For example JSON was chosen to serialize messages, as Gson allows for very prototype-friendly development, even though it 3-5 folds message size.